 Built after the church was completed in the city’s golden age, the views from the tower over the old town are impressive.
 The golden tiles of the dome which crowns the cathedral are beautifully backed by the azure blue sea behind.

-While not as dramatic as the Córdoba Mosque/Cathedral, peering over the roof, you can still see signs of how Cádiz cathedral was converted from a mosque.
+While not as dramatic as the Córdoba Mosque/Cathedral, peering over the roof, you can still see signs of how Cádiz Cathedral was converted from a mosque.

 It’s well worth taking the climb up to check it out.

-3 – ORATORIA DE LA SANTA CUEVA
+3. ORATORIA DE LA SANTA CUEVA

 Discovering places like Oratorio de la Santa Cueva is one of the great things about travelling in Spain.

-After descending a beautiful marble staircase, a very austere chapel with bare pillars and washed out stone walls feels dank and ominous.
-In contrast, the upstairs chapel, or the High Sacramental Chapel, is remarkably ornate.
+After descending a beautiful marble staircase, a very austere chapel with bare pillars and washed-out stone walls feels dank and ominous.

 Deliberately designed to contrast the penitential space downstairs, the upper chapel of Oratoria de la Santa Cueva is ostentatious and uplifting.

-Dappled with sunlight via beautiful stain glass windows, it’s a wonderful thing to do in Cádiz.
+Dappled with sunlight via beautiful stained glass windows, it’s a wonderful thing to do in Cádiz.
 The high chapel also contains a secret stash of works by Goya painted into the arches above the alcoves.

-4 – MUSEO DE CÁDIZ – MUSEUM OF FINE ARTS & ARCHAEOLOGY MUSEUM
+4. MUSEO DE CÁDIZ – MUSEUM OF FINE ARTS & ARCHAEOLOGY MUSEUM

 The Museum of Cádiz combines the Museum of Fine Arts and the Archaeological Museum in one tired building.

 The downstairs archaeology collection contains Phoenician and Roman artefacts discovered in Andalucía dating back to the 5th century BCE.
-T

 The 18 canvases of angels and monks by Francisco de Zurbarán are excellent.
 Murillo, Rubens and Miró have each contributed to this very good collection.